13Works/AdFunctions/README.md

 **Ad.SetSetting(SettingName, Value)**;
 > 'SettingName' is a string representing the name of the setting.
-> 'Value' can be of any type, representing the value to set for the setting.
+> 'Value' representing the value to set for the setting.

 ***